tapfortap/AdobeAir/README.md

 Licensed under the terms of the MIT License.

-Copyright &copy; 2012 Tap for Tap Promotions Inc.AdobeAir
+Copyright &copy; 2012 Tap for Tap Promotions Inc.
 ========